hjones2199/ush/README.md

 Running the conch shell is as simple as "./ush" (or whatever else you decide to name the executable upon compiling).
 You will be greeted by the ush command line immediately.
 Usage of the shell is relatively straightforward for anyone whose used bash. you type the command followed by the arguments, then hit enter.
 The program will automatically resolve the path to your binary folders using the PATH environmental variable.
-To run a program from the current folder, type "./<NAME OF PROGRAM>".
 To close ush, type "exit".